Home Recording for Singer-Songwriters: Capturing a Demo on iPhone

 Two ways to capture voice and guitar

 You can record a demo two ways and both are valid.
 The first is a single live take.
 Voice and guitar together through one mic.
 It keeps the natural feel and takes minutes.
 The second is layering.
 Record the guitar first, then overdub the vocal.
-That gives you control over the balance between them.
+That gives you control over the balance between them, and the overdub lands where you sang it, because Reel compensates for the full round trip through the interface and back.
+You also do not have to be at the phone to start.
+Arm the take and let your first chord begin it, and a rolling buffer keeps the moment before that, so nothing is clipped off the front.

 For a first demo the live take is often the better choice.
 It captures the performance as you actually play it.
 That is usually what makes a song demo worth listening to.